SyNikolai/MangaRecommendationEngine/README.md

 ## Introduction

-Japanese comics, commonly known as Manga, have beacome one of the most popular forms of literature.
+Japanese comics, commonly known as Manga, have become one of the most popular forms of literature.
 However, due to the vast amount of different titles, more often than not, finding a new series to binge read can be challenging.

 Using data gathered form the Anilist API ('https://graphql.anilist.co'), in combination with a simple natural language processing